Micro-credentials Policy

 Evaluation and review

-18. The academic unit must ensure that a student evaluation of the micro-credential is carried out every time it is delivered.
+18. The academic unit must ensure that a review of the micro-credential is carried out every time it is delivered.
+A faculty-specific course review template may be used to review a micro-credential providing it captures whether:

-20. Every three years faculties must submit a Microcredentials Summary Report for their suite of micro-credentials to the APC outlining any issues raised through reviews and steps taken or proposed to address them.
+19. Every three years faculties must submit a Micro-credentials Summary Report for their suite of micro-credentials to the APC outlining any issues raised through reviews and steps taken or proposed to address them.

-21. Based on the information outlined in faculty’s Microcredentials Summary Report, the APC will make a final decision on whether a micro-credential can continue to be offered, and whether there are any conditions attached to their continuation.
+20. Based on the information outlined in a faculty’s Micro-credentials Summary Report, the APC will make a final decision on whether a micro-credential can continue to be offered, can continue to be offered under specific conditions, or should be discontinued.

 Credit and recognition of micro-credentials

-22. Micro-credentials offered by the University or an external institution may be recognised for the purposes of admission and/or for the award of credit into qualifications.
+21. Micro-credentials offered by the University, or an external institution may be recognised for the purposes of admission and/or for the award of credit into qualifications in accordance with the relevant regulations.

 Information for students